 12. Stop Settling For Less Just Because You’re Comfortable

-The biggest growth in your business happens when you put yourself in uncomfortable, possibly unsafe situations - situations that stretch your boundaries and expand your skill sets and knowledge.
+The biggest growth in your business happens when you put yourself in uncomfortable, possibly risky situations - situations that stretch your boundaries and expand your skill sets and knowledge.
 You may be comfortable now but if you stop reaching for higher milestones, you’ll feel the repercussions of your decision to settle down the road and it won’t be pretty.
 Take smart, calculated risks in your business to earn the most rewarding results on the horizon.

 13. Stop Surrounding Yourself With Negative People